 Our school community is working together to attain our first Active School Flag Award.
 This will be achieved in a number of ways including: increasing levels of physical activities in our daily lives (both in school and at home), looking at specific areas of the PE curriculum, ensuring that all aspects of the curriculum are being taught and creating links with sporting agencies and community groups in our local area.
 The main goal of participating in this scheme is that a sense of health, well-being and physical activity will continue to be fostered in our school.

-After some general information about our work towards this goal, you will find on-going updates of our progress.
+After some general information about our work towards this goal, you will find on-going updates of our progress in four categories:

-Our ASF co-ordinator has established a committee of students, staff and parents to oversee the progression.
+- Our ASF co-ordinator has established a committee to oversee the progression.

 - Discretionary time throughout the year is being used by teachers and qualified coaches to coach the children in a range of non-competitive activities including individual and team sports.
-For example, swimming lessons are taking place for 1st and 2nd class in term four.
-Gaelic football and hurling skills are taught after school as well as athletics and basketball for 1st and 2nd
+For example, swimming lessons are taking place for 1st class and above in the third term.
+Gaelic football and hurling skills are taught after school as well as athletics and basketball.

-- Each class is provided with at least 1 hour timetabled Physical Education per week.
-This can comprise of 2×30 minute lessons or 1 hour per week per class.
+- Each class is provided with at least 1 hour of timetabled Physical Education per week.
+This is comprised of at least two 30-minute lessons.

-- Our P.E. policy is currently being reviewed by teachers as part of the Active School Flag process.
-It will be ratified by the Board of Management.
+- Our PE Curriculum Policy was drafted by teachers as part of the Active School Flag process last year.
+It was ratified by the Board of Management.
 This plan will be reviewed and amended by staff every two years.
-All staff members have access to the P.E. plan as well as the PDST lesson plans for teaching all aspects of the P.E. curriculum.
+All staff members have access to the PE plan as well as the PDST lesson plans for teaching all aspects of the PE curriculum.

 - The specific area of focus within the curriculum is the strand ‘games’.
 Two of our teachers attended a course in the teaching of ‘games’ and have kindly shared their knowledge with the rest of the teachers in our school.